kingwingfly/asyncrun/asyncrun/README.md

   <COMMANDS>...
 Commands to run in each directory

 Options:
-  -e <EXIST>          Filter by target names exist
-  -E <NOT_EXIST>      Filter by target names non exist -n <ASYNC_NUM>      Number of async commands to run concurrently [default: 1024] -h, --help          Print help
+  -e <EXIST>          Filter by file/dir names all exist -E <NOT_EXIST>      Filter by file/dir names all non-exist -n <ASYNC_NUM>      Number of async commands to run concurrently [default: 1024] -h, --help          Print help
   -V, --version       Print version